La usurpadora (1998 TV series): Plot

 Paola and Paulina are twins who were separated at birth.
 Paulina is a good-hearted and honest woman who lives in poverty and is engaged to a simple man, Osvaldo (who's seeing another woman).
 Paola, on the other hand, is a rich, frivolous and evil woman who has many lovers, including her brother-in-law, Willy.
-She is married to Carlos Daniel Bracho, a wealthy man.
+She is married to Carlos Daniel Bracho, a wealthy widower.

 When the twins cross paths by chance, Paola attempts to convince Paulina into taking her place at the Brachos' house, so she can take a year-long vacation with her new lover, Alessandro.
 At first, Paulina refuses because she can't leave her deathly ill mother; but she's later blackmailed and threatened with jail after Paola puts her bracelet in Paulina's purse and accuses her of theft.
 Abandoned by her fiancé Osvaldo who leaves her to be with his mistress and left with nothing after the death of her mother, Paulina submits to Paola's plan.
 She is, however, unaware of the destruction the Bracho household was under (thanks to Paola) and decides to work throughout the year righting all wrongs.
 Paulina (posing as Paola) strives to convince everyone that she has "changed" and become a "new person".
 During the year, Paulina falls in love with Carlos Daniel.
 She cures Piedad from alcoholism, saves the Bracho factory from financial ruin, and cuts ties with all of Paola's lovers.
 No matter how hard she tries, she can't make peace with Estefania (Carlos Daniel's sister) because the real Paola had an affair with Willy, Estefania's husband.
 Nonetheless, she continues to try to make amends.

 Paulina, being the honorable and decent woman that she is, refuses to be intimate with Carlos Daniel, telling him that she needs a year due to her "illness".
 Carlos Daniel, unaware she is not really Paola, resents her and falls back into the arms of Gema, Paola's frenemy, who's always trying to seduce Carlos Daniel, encouraged by Estefania.

 Meanwhile, the real Paola is in Monaco partying with Alessandro.
 One night after a party, Paola, scared because she had previously dreamt this would happen, gets in a car crash with Alessandro in the passenger seat.
 They end up in a hospital in Monaco, where she spends months and recovers after multiple surgeries, although her lover Alessandro ends up paralyzed and is reliant on a wheelchair.
 Paola, no longer interested in him, plans her return to Mexico to take back her place as the real Paola Bracho.

 Paola's plan is discovered and Paulina escapes from Mexico, but Carlos Daniel's son, Carlitos, tries to find Paulina, who he thinks is his real mother.
 With a broken foot, he falls from a hill, hits his head on a rock, and loses his memory.
 An old lady finds him and cures him.